 In the system, each process is recognized by a unique pid or id of the process.
 You can also use the kill command after the pid for the termination of the ongoing process.
-Use kill 0, if you want to terminate all process simultaneously.
+Use kill 0, if you want to terminate all processes simultaneously.

 50. In the command line prompt, how you can insert comments?

 For creating the comments, you have to type a # symbol before the text of an actual comment.
-This tells the shell to totally overlook what comes after this.
+This tells the shell to overlook what comes after this.
 For instance, “# This indicates a comment and here the shell will ignore.”

 52. Can you identify, what is wrong with following commands?

 a) there must be a space between the options: ls -l -s